Governor Ehrlich Announces BPW Approval of

-$139,122 in Program Open Space funds also approved for
+in Program Open Space funds for parks in Frederick and Washington Counties

-ANNAPOLIS, MD — Demonstrating his commitment to protecting rural lands for Marylanders, Governor Robert L. Ehrlich, Jr. today announced Board of Public Works approval of $2,600,000 in Rural Legacy Program funds to acquire conservation easements in seven Eastern Shore counties.
+ANNAPOLIS, MD — Reiterating his commitment to protecting more of Maryland’s natural areas and watershed lands, Governor Robert L. Ehrlich, Jr. today announced that the Board of Public Works approved a total of $1,277,770 in Rural Legacy Program funds to acquire conservation easements on 582 acres in Frederick, Washington, and Garrett Counties.

-The Rural Legacy Program is designed to preserve large blocks of contiguous open space that are among Maryland’s most valuable because of their multiple agricultural, forest, natural, and cultural resources.
-To protect these resources, the RLP acts through local governments and private land-trust sponsors to purchase conservation easements from willing property owners.
+DNR’s Rural Legacy Program is designed to preserve large blocks of contiguous open space that are among Maryland’s most valuable because of their multiple agricultural, forest, natural, and cultural resources.
+To protect these resources, the Rural Legacy Program acts through local governments and private land-trust sponsors to purchase conservation easements from willing property owners.

-- The Board approved $450,000 to acquire easements on 326 acres to protect forest, agricultural lands, natural areas, and shoreline in the Nanticoke Rural Legacy Area of Dorchester County.
-These easements will form a greenbelt around the town of Vienna.
+- Frederick County: The Board approved $600,000 to acquire easements on 171 acres in the Mid-Maryland Frederick Rural Legacy Area.
+The easements protect farmland, forests, Civil War sites, and a greenbelt around the historic town of Burkittsville.

 DNR’s Program Open Space is a nationally recognized program that provides funding for Maryland’s state and local parks and conservation areas.
 More than 3,000 county and municipal parks and conservation areas have been built through the program, improving the quality of life for millions of Marylanders.